September 19, 2025

 Real-time Collaboration

-Your team should be able to work together seamlessly.
+Your team should be able to work together in real time.
 Live cursors, instant comments, and shared editing without the lag.
+Miro is the gold standard for large-team collaboration.

 Multi-Format File Support